Paycheck Protection Program (PPP) Loan Guide For Sole Proprietors [Updated For PPP2]

-Credibly isn’t an aggregate platform like the previous two options, but it is using its online application infrastructure to allow businesses to apply for PPP Loans online.
-It’s a pretty user-friendly setup, so if you’re having anxiety about crossing all your t’s and dotting your i’s, you may appreciate the way Credibly walks you through the process.
+Credibly isn’t an aggregate platform like the previous two options, but it will be using its online application infrastructure to allow businesses to apply for PPP Loans online.
+Credibly’s setup was quite user-friendly during the last round, so if you’re having anxiety about crossing all your t’s and dotting your i’s, you’ll appreciate the way Credibly walks you through the process.

 If you’d like to work with a reliable online lender on your application, BlueVine is one of the best.
 It usually offers invoice factoring, term loans, and lines of credit, but during the COVID-19 crisis, it’s taking part in the federal PPP.
-As is the case with the other options above, you can take advantage of BlueVine’s convenient infrastructure to submit your information to the SBA.
+As is the case with the other options above, you’ll be able to take advantage of BlueVine’s convenient infrastructure to submit your information to the SBA.

 To help businesses navigate the unprecedented difficulties of the COVID-19 crisis, we’ve created a centralized hub of guides and resources.
 We’re updating them frequently, so check it out.